Seasonal Unemployment Definition

-- The primary disadvantage or limitation of seasonal unemployment is the same as that of any other unemployment.
-The employees/ workers/ Labor force face personal hardships during the time they are unemployed.
+- The primary disadvantage or limitation of seasonal unemployment is the same as any other unemployment.
+The employees/ workers/ Labor force face personal hardships when they are unemployed.
 However, it all depends on the employees also.
-Some might be willing to remain idle during the unemployment season while others may search for other jobs.
+Some might be willing to remain idle during the unemployment season, while others may search for other jobs.

-- Like other forms of unemployment, another demerit of this kind of unemployment is that there is lost production.
-The producers may not be able to produce the goods required to the customers when there is seasonal unemployment.
-But this cannot be construed as the disadvantage of the seasonal unemployment itself.
-It is the drawback of the industry producing the seasonal products in its entirety.
+- Like other forms of unemployment, another demerit of this kind of unemployment is lost production.
+The producers may not produce the goods required to the customers when there is seasonal unemployment.
+But this cannot be construed as the disadvantage of seasonal unemployment itself.
+It is the drawback of the industry producing seasonal products entirely.

 Seasonal Unemployment vs Disguised Unemployment

 Seasonal unemployment is sometimes confused with disguised unemployment.
 Let us understand the differences between the two to appreciate the concepts individually:

 |Point of Difference||Seasonal Unemployment||Disguised Unemployment|

 |Meaning||It is a phenomenon where the workforce is unemployed for a part of the year.||It occurs when the workforce does not contribute to their full potential or when the number of people is hired for a job than actually required.|

 |Working||Employed for a part of the year and unemployed or remains for the rest.||Employed throughout.|

 |Jobs||It happens when people cannot find jobs for some months of a year.||They appear to be employed but they have no productivity or very little productivity in this situation.|